cablelabs/micronets-mso-portal-stub/README.md

-# mso-portal-stub
+# micronets-mso-portal-stub

-This is a mockup of the mso-portal (TBD), and is used to test the registration server and to validate the REST interface between the two servers.
+This is a mockup of the mso-portal, and is used to test the registration server and to validate the REST interface between the two servers.
+It provides a way to test the front end functionality without an actual back end.

 ## Overview
 Implemented using Node.js, it has 4 distinct route tables: